fedragon/go-dedup/README.md

 Recursively scans a directory for _media_ files and moves duplicates (if any) to a user-defined directory.

+## Installation

+Grab one of the binaries from the Releases page.

 ## Usage

     # scans ~/Pictures for media files and moves any duplicate to $TMPDIR/duplicates